boucettaabdelkhalek2/OHO-Morocco/README.md

 ## 🎯 Mission
 Build a global open-source ecosystem for hardware repair.

 ## 🌍 Based in Morocco
-لكن الهدف عالمي 🚀
+But the goal is global 🚀
 ## 📩 Contact
 Available for freelance & consulting